mayamadhavan/projects/project_mcnulty/README.md

 Final Submission Documents:
 1. mcnulty_slides.pdf
-2. model -> full_project.ipynb
+2. In model folder, go to full_project.ipynb for the combined notebook
-3. templates -> index.html
+3. In templates, go to index.html for the flask app